staedlern/highdim_stats/_exercises_and_solutions.md

 response of interest being a quantitative measure of disease progression one year after baseline.
-There are ten baseline variables — age, sex, body-mass index, average blood pressure, and six blood serum measurements — plus quadratic terms, giving a total of *p* = 64 features.
+There are ten baseline variables — age, sex, body-mass index, average blood pressure, and six blood serum measurements — plus quadratic terms, giving a total of $p=64$ features.

 1. Read the diabetes data set and make a histogram for the response variable `y`.
 Describe the distribution of the variable.